wayne987/tp/docs/UserGuide.md

 Meaning: create a new profile with name Johnny, ID number 1220, height 170cm and target weight of 68kg.

 #### 4.1.2 Editing an existing profile: `update`
-update an existing profile.
+Updates an existing profile.

 Format: `update [optional] n/NAME id/ID_NUM h/HEIGHT w/TARGET_WEIGHT`

+:warning: must update at least one of the field and it cannot be the same as the current one

 Examples:
 `update n/Jonhhy`

 Meaning:`update the name of current profile that you are looking to Johnny`

-Warning:`must update at least one of the field and it cannot be the same as the current one`

-#### 4.1.3 viewing another profile: `login`
+#### 4.1.3 Viewing another profile: `login`
-Changes the profile that you are currently looking at to another profile
+Changes the profile that you are currently looking at to another profile.

-Format: `update [index]`
+Format: `login [index]`

 Examples:
 `login 2`

-Meaning:`changes the current profile that you are looking at to the profile in the profile list with an index of 2`
+Meaning:`changes the current profile that you are looking at to the profile in the profile list at index 2`

+#### 4.1.4 Finding specific profile(s): `find`
+Finds the profiles that matches the name or BMI specified.

+Format: `find KEYWORD`
+**KEYWORD** refers to bmi or name only.

+Examples:
+`find bmi/20`
+`find Jon`

+Meaning:
+1. finds all the profiles that have BMI of less than 20
+2. finds all the profiles with name that matches Jon

 ### 4.2 Day commands
 Commands in this section are useful in tracking of daily weight records.
 You should use these commands to log your weight for